bigeagleowl/Mind-the-Rocks/README.md

 1. It automatically restarts the game so that you can all have more fun!

 ## Where Did the Inspiration Come From?
 I attended an [Oxford Codebar](https://codebar.io/oxford) session on Python programming for microbits where I was demoing the [A Staky Start Talk Timer](https://github.com/bigeagleowl/A-Shaky-Start-Talk-Timer).
-There, one of the cool Mentors was coding up a block drop type game for the microbit.
+There, one of the cool Python Mentors was coding up a block drop type game for the microbit.
 If that was you I would love to credit you here.
 This got me thinking that I could write a multi-player version.

 ## Trivia
 I coded up the very first version of the game whilst on holiday in the [Northumberland National Park](https://www.northumberlandnationalpark.org.uk/).
 When looking up from the screen I could see the wonderful hills of the upper Coquetdale valley.